compositionalintelligence/compositionalintelligence.github.io/index.markdown

 ## Registration

 Registration is free and open to all.
-Please complete [the following form](https://forms.gle/e9rXFSv9duybveYb6) to register.
+Please complete [this form](https://forms.gle/e9rXFSv9duybveYb6) to register.